mmattamala/docker_setup/README.md

 This package assumes you have Docker >20.10.10 ([link](https://docs.docker.com/engine/install/ubuntu/)) and NVidia docker ([link](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)) installed.

 Please also check the [Troubleshooting](#troubleshooting) section below for more common errors I had while using Docker (like enabling support for NVidia GPUs).

+## Building approach
+This repo follows the approach of manually creating different images to incrementally add more dependencies.
+This can be also addressed by [multi-stage builds](https://docs.docker.com/build/building/multi-stage/#use-a-previous-stage-as-a-new-stage) but I decided to do it manually to have more control on the workflow.

 ## Using the repo